ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/03-pooling-config/_index.md

 StackGres will deploy Postgres clusters, by default, with a sidecar with a connection pooler (set the [SGCluster.pods.disableConnectionPooling]({{% relref "06-crd-reference/01-postgres-clusters/#pods" %}}) property if you don't want such a connection pooler).
-The goal of this conenction pooler fronting the database is to allow to control the incoming connections (fan-in) and keep Postgres operating with a lower number of concurrent connections, while allowing a higher number of external connections.
+The goal of this connection pooler fronting the database is to allow to control the incoming connections (fan-in) and keep Postgres operating with a lower number of concurrent connections, while allowing a higher number of external connections.